Mac's Convenience Stores: Marketing

-The original mascot for Mac's was a cat named MacTavish (seen above), wearing a Tam o' shanter and a kilt, holding a jug of milk.
-Following Mac's acquisition by Couche-Tard in 1999, it was changed to the winking owl named Hibou, which was the mascot for Couche-Tard's convenience stores and gas stations in Quebec.
+The original mascot for Mac's was a cat named MacTavish, wearing a Tam o' shanter and a kilt, holding a jug of milk.
+Following Mac's acquisition by Couche-Tard in 1999, it was changed to the winking owl, named "Hibou" (the French translation of "owl"), which is the mascot for Couche-Tard's convenience stores and gas stations in Quebec.